hyaguchijsk/euslisp_tutorial/docs/index.md

 This tutorial is aimed to ones that already have some experience with other programming languages, but are completely new to EusLisp.

-Ones that want to learn more about the inner processes or have more detailed explanations should refer to the [original documentation][euslisp-doc].
+Ones that want to learn more about the inner processes or to have more detailed explanations should refer to the [original documentation][euslisp-doc].

 For more information on robotic engineering, please refer to an appropriate textbook.